What is a Protected Disclosure?

 The PD Act supports the Government’s commitment to the principles of open, honest and accountable governance.
 The PD Act:

-- encourages and assists individuals in making disclosures of improper conduct by public officers and public bodies
+- encourages and assists individuals in making disclosures of improper and or corrupt conduct by public officers and public bodies

 - establishes a system for such matters to be confidentially disclosed and impartially investigated